Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Configure languages and allergens

 If you receive tourists, activate relevant languages.
-Check all allergens are correctly marked (it's required by law).
-Also configure filters for vegetarians, vegans or gluten-free.
+Check that all allergens are correctly marked (it's mandatory by law).
+Also configure filters for vegetarians, vegans, or gluten-free.

 Tip: European regulations require information on 14 allergens.
-Make sure your digital menu displays them clearly.
+Ensure your digital menu shows them clearly.

 4